Top 50 Frequently Asked Questions About Studying in Germany

 - proof of adequate financial means to cover the university fees, housing, the cost of living and other expenses, currently 720.00 Euro for every month of the first academic year.

-31) What are the ways to proof financial support at the German embassy?
+31) What are the ways to prove financial support at the German embassy?

 Students need to be financially sound to survive in Germany.
 The German embassy places a huge emphasis on the financial capability of students.
 There are 3 main ways students can prove sufficient financial means.